 The earn-out shares issued in connection with the Reverse Recapitalization met the requirements for separate accounting and are therefore accounted for as derivative instruments.
-Accordingly, upon the consummation of the Reverse Recapitalization, we recorded a liability in the condensed consolidated balance sheets and a debit to additional paid-in capital for the earn-out provision associated with the Initial Shareholders Contingent Earn-out and a debit to accumulated deficit for the earn-out provisions associated with the Clene Nanomedicine Contingent Earn-out.
-The contingent shares to be issued to the Clene Nanomedicine shareholders immediately prior to the Reverse Capitalization were treated as a deemed distribution.
+Accordingly, upon the consummation of the Reverse Recapitalization, we recorded a liability in the condensed consolidated balance sheets and a debit to additional paid-in capital for the earn-out provision associated with the Initial Shareholders Contingent Earn-out and a debit to accumulated deficit for the earn-out provisions associated with the Clene Nanomedicine Contingent shares to be issued to the Clene Nanomedicine shareholders immediately prior to the Reverse Capitalization were treated as a deemed distribution.
 The Contingent Earn-outs were subsequently remeasured to fair value at each reporting date as a component of other income (expense), net in the condensed consolidated statements of operations and comprehensive income (loss).

 Upon the closing of the Reverse Recapitalization, we recognized the Clene Nanomedicine Contingent Earn-out and Initial Shareholders Contingent Earn-out liabilities at their fair value of \$64.7 million and \$7.4 million, respectively, in the condensed consolidated balance sheets.
 As of December 31, 2020, the carrying values of the Clene Nanomedicine Contingent Earn-out and Initial Shareholders Contingent Earn-out were \$52.1 million and \$5.9 million, respectively.
 As of September 30, 2021, the carrying values of the Clene Nanomedicine Contingent Earn-out and Initial Shareholders Contingent Earn-out were \$34.0 million and \$4.2 million, respectively.
-For the three months ended September 30, 2021, we recognized gains of \$35.0 million in change in fair value of the Clene Nanomedicine Contingent Earn-out and \$3.4 million in change in fair value of the Initial Shareholders Contingent Earn-out as components of operations and comprehensive income (loss).
-For the nine months ended September 30, 2021, we recognized gains of \$18.1 million in change in fair value of the Clene Nanomedicine Contingent Earn-out and \$1.7 million in change in fair value of the Initial Shareholders Contingent Earn-out as components of other income (expense), net in the condensed consolidated statements of operations and comprehensive income (loss).
-To date, none of the milestones have been achieved.
+For the three months ended September 30, 2021, we recognized gains of \$35.0 million in change in fair value of the Clene Nanomedicine Contingent Earn-out and \$3.4 million in change in fair value of the Initial Shareholders Contingent Earn-out as components of other income (expense), net in the condensed consolidated statements of operations and comprehensive income (loss).
+For the nine months ended September 30, 2021, we recognized gains of \$18.1 million in change in fair value of the Clene Nanomedicine Contingent Earn-out as components of other income (expense), net in the condensed consolidated statements of other income (expense), net in the condensed consolidated statements of other income (expense), net in the condensed consolidated statements of other income (expense), net in the condensed consolidated statements of other income (expense), net in the condensed consolidated statements of other income (expense), net in the condensed consolidated statements of other income (expense), net in the condensed consolidated statements of other income (expense), net in the condensed consolidated statements of other income (expense), net in the condensed consolidated statements of other income (expense), net in the condensed consolidated statements of other income (expense), net in the condensed consolidated statements of other income (expense), net in the condensed consolida